Sne225/DonkeySystem/README.md

 - Node.js
 - Visual Studio Code
 - Expo CLI

+# Features
+The application allows the folloqing features:
+- Creating User Account and Login 🔐
+- Data Driven Updates 🔁
+- Gamification Using Leaderboard 🤼
+- Create, View, Edit and Delete Reports 🗃
+- SMTP Email Notification ℹ
+- Geocoding and Reverse Geocoding 🗺
+- Onboarding and Guiding Features 🔍
+- And some cool animations ✨😎

 For more info about the project initiative, please visit this [article](https://www.up.ac.za/usr/news/post_3048907-up-led-community-project-puts-the-welfare-of-donkeys-and-people-in-the-driving-seat)